 What's at risk?

-Sign the petition to call for a Senate Inquiry into bias against complementary medicine and investigate NHMRC Review.
-To show your support, a letter will also be sent to your local MP on your behalf.
+Sign the petition to call for a Senate Inquiry into bias against natural therapies and why Government-funded reports have ignored positive evidence.
+A letter will also be sent on your behalf to your local MP.

 As featured on 7 News